TechKeep/TechKeep.github.io/_posts/posts/2025-10-10-how-to-enable-first-year-esu-for-free-windows-10.markdown

 {% include post-image.html %}

-<p>Windows 10 support is officially ending on October 14th, 2025.
-However, it is possible to get support until October 13th, 2026, for FREE.
-Microsoft is offering the first year of extended security updates (ESU), free of charge, if the device meets the requirements.
+<p>Windows 10 support is officially ending on October 14, 2025.
+However, it is possible to get support until October 13, 2026, for FREE.
+Microsoft is offering the first year of Extended Security Updates (ESU), free of charge, if the device meets the requirements.
 These requirements are very easy to meet.</p>

-<p>Normally reserved for enterprises, Microsoft announced that extended support updates (ESU) would be available for consumers for $30 USD.
-Recently, they also announced a <strong>free</strong> method of obtaining them for the first year to give people more time to update to the new version of Windows (Windows 11).</p>
+<p>Typically reserved for enterprise customers, Microsoft announced that extended support updates (ESU) would be available for consumers for $30 USD.
+But now, they're making the <strong>first year available at no cost</strong>, giving users more time to transition to Windows 11 (or another OS).</p>

-<p>Signing up is possible at any time until the end of the program on October 13th, 2026.</p>
+<p>It is possible to enroll at any time up to <strong>October 13, 2026</strong>.</p>

-<p>To be eligible for the program, the device has to meet the following requirements:</p>
+<p>To qualify for free ESU, your device must meet all of the following:</p>

 <div style="background-color:#ebf6ff;border:1px solid black;padding:5px;text-align:center;margin-top:30px;">
 	<b>Requirements:</b>
 	<ol class="ol-li-separation" style="text-align:left;">
-		<li>The device should run Windows 10, version 22H2, and be one of the following editions: <em>Home</em>, <em>Professional</em>, <em>Professional Education</em>, or <em>Workstations</em>.</li>
+		<li>The device must run <strong>Windows 10 version 22H2</strong>, and be one of the following editions: <em>Home</em>, <em>Professional</em>, <em>Professional Education</em>, or <em>Workstations</em>.</li>
 		<li>Windows has to be fully updated; all available updates must be installed.</li>
 		<li>A Microsoft account with <em>administrator</em> privileges must be used to log in to the device.
 It can't be a regular user account, and it can't be a child account.</li>
-		<li>To be able to have access to the extended support updates (ESU) for free, the syncing of settings must be activated (<em>Windows Backup</em>).</li>
+		<li>Syncing of settings (via <em>Windows Backup</em>) must be enabled.
+You don't need file backups - just the "Settings" sync is sufficient.</li>
 	</ol>
 </div>